folke/zen-mode.nvim/README.md

 ## ✨ Features

-* opens the current buffer in a new full-screen floating window
+- opens the current buffer in a new full-screen floating window
-* doesn't mess with existing window layouts / splits
+- doesn't mess with existing window layouts / splits
-* works correctly with other floating windows, like LSP hover, WhichKey, ...
+- works correctly with other floating windows, like LSP hover, WhichKey, ...
-* you can dynamically change the window size
+- you can dynamically change the window size
-* realigns when the editor or Zen window is resized
+- realigns when the editor or Zen window is resized
-* optionally shade the backdrop of the Zen window
+- optionally shade the backdrop of the Zen window
-* always hides the status line
+- always hides the status line
-* optionally hide the number column, sign column, fold column, ...
+- optionally hide the number column, sign column, fold column, ...
-* highly customizable with lua callbacks `on_open`, `on_close`
+- highly customizable with lua callbacks `on_open`, `on_close`
-* plugins:
+- plugins:
   - disable gitsigns
   - hide [tmux](https://github.com/tmux/tmux) status line
   - increase [Kitty](https://sw.kovidgoyal.net/kitty/) font-size
-* **Zen Mode** is automatically closed when a new non-floating window is opened
+- **Zen Mode** is automatically closed when a new non-floating window is opened
-* works well with plugins like [Telescope](https://github.com/nvim-telescope/telescope.nvim) to open a new buffer inside the Zen window
+- works well with plugins like [Telescope](https://github.com/nvim-telescope/telescope.nvim) to open a new buffer inside the Zen window
-* close the Zen window with `:ZenMode`, `:close` or `:quit`
+- close the Zen window with `:ZenMode`, `:close` or `:quit`

 ## ⚡️ Requirements

-* Neovim >= 0.5.0
+- Neovim >= 0.5.0
   - ❗ **Zen Mode** uses the new `z-index` option for floating windows
   - ❗ only builds **newer than May 15, 2021** are supported
+- [Twilight](https://github.com/folke/twilight.nvim) is optional to dim inactive portions of your code

 ## 📦 Installation